Road verge

 A curb strip in suburban Greater Boston, Massachusetts.
-Outside of rural areas in New England, devil strips are narrow – the one pictured is 52 in from curb to sidewalk.
+Outside of rural areas in New England, curb strips are narrow – the one pictured is 52 in from curb to sidewalk.
 They are usually not maintained by the municipality, but rather by the property owner, and are used primarily to provide space for utility poles.

 A road verge is a strip of groundcover consisting of grass or garden plants, and sometimes also shrubs and trees, located between a roadway and a sidewalk.
-Verges are known by dozens of other names such as grass strip, nature strip, curb strip, berm, park strip, or tree lawn, the usage of which is often quite regional.
+Verges are also known by other names such as easement, parkway, grass strip, nature strip, curb strip, berm, park strip, or tree lawn, the usage of which is often quite regional.

 Road verges are often considered public property, with maintenance usually being a municipal responsibility.
 Some local authorities, however, require abutting property owners to help maintain (e.g. watering, mowing, edging, trimming/pruning and weeding) their respective verge areas, as well as clean the adjunct footpaths and gutters, as a form of community work.

 Benefits of having road verges include visual aesthetics, increased safety and comfort of sidewalk users, protection from spray from passing vehicles, and a space for benches, bus shelters, street lights, and other public amenities.
 Verges are also often part of sustainability for water conservation or the management of urban runoff and water pollution and can provide useful wildlife habitat.
 Snow that has been plowed off the street in colder climates is often stored in the area of the verge by default.

 In the British Isles, road verges serve as important habitats for a range of plants, including rare wildflowers.
 In the UK, around 700 different species of wildflower can be found growing on verges, including 29 of the country's 52 species of orchid.
 Verges can also support a wide range of animals and plants that may have been displaced from their usual grassland habitats, as the soil is not extensively fertilised and relatively undisturbed by human activity.
 Animals that reside on verges range from small insects and amphibians, to larger reptiles, mammals and birds, which rely on verges as a corridor connecting areas of undamaged habitat.
 As a result, verges may be managed by local areas to encourage biodiversity and conserve the ecosystems that rely on them.